waltms/morpheus-wsgi/README.md

 By adding `&input=1` (`https://my-web-site/morpheus?word=πόλις&input=1`) to the URL, the interface will add a search box at the top, so that you don't need to need to change the URL for each new search.

+>[!TIP]
+>If you don't want to use UTF-8 Greek to do searches, you can use betacode instead.

 The results have a somewhat more readable format than the default `morpheus` output, including use of UTF-8 Greek.

 >[!NOTE]